-What is a Credit Card Balance Transfer?
+What Is a Credit Card Balance Transfer?

-A “credit card balance transfer” is somewhat similar to a mortgage refinance, in that you pay off existing debt with a newly issued loan.
 The glaring difference is that the new loan is simply a new credit card (or sometimes an existing one).

 When a bank or credit card issuer offers to “transfer a balance,” it may be a little misleading.
-Sure the balance is transferred, but not before being paid off.
+Sure, the balance is transferred, but not before being paid off.

 Let’s look at an example of how a balance transfer works: